-EERE anticipates making awards that will run up to 36 months in length, comprised of one or more budget periods.
-Project continuation will be contingent upon satisfactory performance and Go/No-Go decision review.
-At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
-As a result of this evaluation, EERE will make a determination to continue to fund the project, recommend re-direction of work under the project, place a hold on federal funding for the project, or discontinue funding the project.
+EERE anticipates making awards that will run from 18 months up to 24 months in length, comprised of one budget period.

+If selected for award, DOE may elect to establish two budget periods where continuation to the second budget period is contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
+At the Go/No-Go decision points, EERE will evaluate project performance, project schedule adherence, the extent milestone objectives are met, compliance with reporting requirements, and overall contribution to the program goals and objectives.
+As a result of this evaluation, EERE may, at its discretion, authorize the following actions: (1) continue to fund the project, contingent upon the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) recommend redirection of work under the project; (3) place a hold on federal funding for the project, pending further supporting data or funding; or (4) discontinue funding the project because of insufficient progress, change in strategic direction, or lack of funding.